dolliars/heyheather/_posts/2019-05-22-shell-4-recap-dup.md

 A few weeks back, while at the workshop, I mentioned to the headmaster that I had spent some time trying to understand why the Linux manual mentioned that pipes were unidirectional and the FreeBSD manual said bidirectional.
-I phrased it in a way that said "oh I justed wasted time on this useless information".
+I phrased it in a way that said "oh I just wasted time on this useless information".
 I was quickly corrected and told something along the lines of:

 > Don't say that.
 You never know when this type of information will be useful
 > and help you find the source of a mysterious bug.